NoCoffeeHQ/service_orchestrator/README.md

 Compared to Morphine, it automatically wires dependencies between services thanks to some simple conventions.

-If you wonder if you need this library, please check out [our article]() about Services in Rails.
+If you wonder if you need this library, please check out [my article]() about Services in Rails.

 ## Installation